UMassQIS/QNumericsSchool/curriculum.md

 **Miles Stoudenmire**: Scientist at the Flatiron Institute, senior developer of the [`ITensor`](https://itensor.org) framework, the most widespread tensor networks software

-**Unitary Fund**: The Unitary Fund will run a workshop on error mitigation and related technologies during the summer school
+**Nathan Shammah**: CTO of Unitary Fund.
+The Unitary Fund will run a workshop on error mitigation and related technologies during the summer school